laffra/cacophonia/README.md

 ```

 Notice that we are actually changing Eclipse's implementation this time.
 The nice thing about Eclipse is that
-it is very easy to self-host Eclipse, i.e., develope Eclipse with Eclipse.
+it is very easy to self-host, i.e., develop Eclipse using Eclipse.
 That is what we do now.

 Save your changes and launch the Eclipse launch configuration again and you should see something like this happen:

 ![Cacophonia UI](/images/trace-jobs-worker.png)

 Notice how all the print statements from our runtime changes still show up.
-Remove those and things get less noisy:
+If we remove those, things get less noisy:

 ![Cacophonia UI](/images/trace-jobs-worker-less-noise.png)

 As you can see, the jobs that run at 5 second intervals appear to belong to the `org.eclipse.mylyn` plugins.
 A quick
 Google search for Mylyn teaches us that it has been a part of Eclipse for a long time and its goal is to
 provide Eclipse with a task-focused interface to reduce information overload and makes multitasking easy.
+For that it
+needs to keep track on how you use the Eclipse UI and what kind of task or activity is currently active.

 ## Conclusions

 In this project we show how easy it is to instrument Eclipse, visualize its execution, and quickly find out a lot
 of things about a system consisting out of hundreds of plugins and thousands of classes.
-The total source size is
+The total source size of
-around just 800 lines of Java.
+the Cacophonia project is around just 800 lines of Java.
+So, this is a tiny amount to get so much value.

 Visualization is an effective teaching tool.
 The amount of information we glean by just watching and listening,
-is something that would have taken dozens or hundreds hours of setting breakpoints and inserting print statements
+is something that would have taken dozens or hundreds of hours of us setting breakpoints, reading source code, and
-in the Eclipse source code.
-And we would not know even where to start.
+inserting print statements in the Eclipse source code.
+The biggest problem is that we would not know even where to
+start our investigations.

-Visualization of complex systems increases understanding of how the system interacts and helps us discover
+Visualization of complex systems increases our understanding of how the system works and helps us discover
-inefficiencies, anomolies, or problems more easily.
+inefficiencies, anomolies, and problems more easily.

-Clone the project and let me know what visualizations or sounds you came up with!
+Please clone the project, try it out, and let me know what you learned and what visualizations or fun sounds you came up with!